What is it Psychometric Profiling?

 - Resilience – measures a candidate’s typical reactions to pressure and stress and compares that with the average reaction across several factors, including: anxiety, withdrawal, distraction, and physical reactions to stress.

-- Ability Measure (Optional) – a candidate’s verbal, numerical, logical and overall reasoning abilities.
+- Ability Measure (Optional) – a candidate’s verbal, numerical, logical, and overall reasoning abilities.

 A good way to assess a tool, if you are not sure, is to run you and your colleagues through it and discuss its accuracy.
-Another way is to asses your tool over time; is it improving your recruitment outcomes?
+Another way is to assess your tool over time; is it improving your recruitment outcomes?
 Did those the profile indicate would perform well, in-actual-fact perform well?
 Of course this relies on you having some sort of performance measurement system and processes in place (yes we will be talking about those in the future, give us time, we are pretty busy).